Wyoming

 Sports betting revenue impact on Wyoming's economy

 There is no cap on the number of licenses the Wyoming Gaming Commission can issue, and each license has an initial fee of $100,000 and lasts five years.
 When those five years run out, the renewal fee is $50,000.
-All operators that receive their license are then subject to the state's sports betting tax rate of 10%.
+All operators who receive their license are subject to the state's 10% sports betting tax rate.

-Wyoming is one of the smallest states in the country in terms of population.
-Even though sports betting has been legal in Wyoming since 2021, the state's legal sportsbook operators have accumulated just over $63 million in revenue, leading to more than $3.6 million in paid taxes.
-In addition, Wyoming grossed the $600 million total betting handle landmark in February 2025.
-Between the low population and a market that contains only five mobile betting options, Wyoming's monthly numbers for handle, revenue, and tax income are pretty on par with what one would expect.
+Wyoming is one of the smallest states in the country by population.
+Even though sports betting has been legal in Wyoming since 2021, the state's legal sportsbook operators have generated just over $88 million in revenue, resulting in more than $5.3 million in paid taxes.
+In addition, Wyoming grossed the $800 million total betting handle landmark in December 2025.
+Given the low population and a market with only five mobile betting options, Wyoming's monthly handle, revenue, and tax income are pretty on par with what one would expect.

-For as small as Wyoming is, The Equality State has still outperformed multiple other small states with limited markets.
-In fact, despite having the lowest estimated population in the country in 2024, Wyoming still produced more sports betting handle and revenue than, for example, Vermont and Montana.
+For as small as Wyoming is, the Equality State has still outperformed multiple other small states with limited markets.
+In fact, despite having the lowest estimated population in the country in 2025, Wyoming still produced a sports betting handle that was basically identical to Vermont's, with better revenue.
+In addition, WY beat Montana on both total wagering volume and revenue in 2025.

 Wyoming sports betting record months: